murluki/murluki/README.md

 - 👀 I’m passionate about building new internet, cool apps, doing research.
 - 🌱 I’m currently learning everything blockchain, but not everything web3 ;)
 - 💞️ I’m looking to collaborate on privacy, anonimity, web3 and blockchain, defi, and TON projects.
-- 📫 How to reach me @murliki_prg on telegram or timofeli.work@gmail.com

 ⭐︎ Me vs coding exercises ⭐︎